 These refined oils have undergone fine filtration, so many of the natural flavors, antioxidants, and aromas found in virgin olive oil are gone.
-Virgin and extra-virgin olive oils may have smoke points around 325°F – 375°F, while refined varieties can be upwards of 410°F – 425°F.
+Virgin and extra-virgin olive oils have a wide range depending on the oil (around 325°F – 400°F,) while refined varieties can be upwards of 410°F.

 Regulation of Olive Oil

 Like with so many other foods, olive oil has rather complex regulation and adulteration systems throughout the world.

 There’s an International Olive Council (IOC) that tracks production and quality standards of olive oil produced around the globe.
 In addition to the European Union, there are 16 member states in the Council – but notably, the U.S. is not a member.

 Since the US isn’t part of the IOC, the US Department of Agriculture (USDA) doesn’t recognize their classifications… even though the IOC governs around 95% of international production of olive oil.